Difference Between Qualitative vs Quantitative Data

 - Qualitative analysis and data is conducted with the aim of exploring and discovering concepts utilized in the continuous processes.
 As hostile quantitative analysis data, the aim is to look at cause and result relationships between variables.

-- Elements utilized in the analysis of qualitative research are words, pictures, and objects whereas that of quantitative analysis are of numerical information.
+- Elements utilized in the analysis of qualitative research are words, pictures, and objects whereas that quantitative analysis are of numerical information.

 - Lastly, qualitative data develops the initial understanding whereas, quantitative data recommends a final course of action.